Percolation games, probabilistic cellular automata, and the hard-core model: Open questions

 \subsection{Undirected lattices}

 The following game is considered in \cite{BHMW}.
-As usual, each site of $\Z^d$ is independently closed with probability $p$, and two players alternately move a token.
+Each site of $\Z^d$ is independently a trap with probability $p$, and two players alternately move a token.
 From an open site $x$, a move is permitted to \emph{any} open nearest neighbour $x\pm e_i$ \emph{provided it has not been visited previously}.
 A player who cannot move loses.
 This game is closely related to maximum matchings, and this is used in \cite{BHMW} to derive results for biased variants in which odd and even sites have different percolation parameters.
 However, for the unbiased version described above it is unknown whether there exist any $p>0$ and $d\geq 2$ for which draws occur with positive probability.
+One can also extend the model to include targets as well as traps.